Margo Price Sings About The Heartache And Beauty Of Small-Town America

 PRICE: Yeah.
 Starting after the lead, about halfway through the song is where my favorite one starts.

-GROSS: This was when he was still alive that you wrote the song.
-Why are you asking him a question?

 PRICE: Well, I think there's nothing more American than Tom Petty.
 And so when I started writing those later verses there, I thought he'd be the person who'd know what actually is all American made.
-I'll just ask him.
-And, of course, I thought maybe if I asked him a question, he would answer me, and then I'd get to meet him.
+We'll just ask him.
+And, of course, I thought maybe if I asked him a question, he would answer me and then I'd get to meet him.

 (CROSSTALK)